department-of-veterans-affairs/vets-design-system-documentation/src/_content-style-guide/00_word-list.md

 : - Not this: educational benefits OR educational and training opportunities

 **educational**
 : Because businesses within VA apply different usage styles for  “education” and “educational,” we've listed instances here, where we use "educational" in specific phrases rather than "education."
-(Go to education entry.)
+(Go to entry for "education.")
 : - Like this: educational assistance, educational institution, educational plan, educational program

 **educational and career counseling**